 Iconic Sequel Outfit: The Terminator steals a street punk's clothes shortly after he arrives in the past to terminate Sarah Connor, an outfit consisting of a grey jacket, black cargo pants and boots.
 When a more benevolent T-101 arrives in Terminator 2, he obtains the biker leathers that are more associated with the character.

 [Something determined] is out there.
 It can't be bargained with.
 It can't be reasoned with.
 It doesn't feel [various relevant emotions].
 And it absolutely will not stop, ever - until [it does something relevant]!

 Depending on the readership of a given blog, every time it runs a story about robotics and/or AI someone will jokingly mention Skynet.

-Misaimed Marketing: The series is really violent (3/4 of it is rated R—the whole series, actually, if you count the director's cut of Salvation), yet kids aimed merchandise always seems to show up.
-The series of course isn't unique in this and many a R-rated movie has gone on to be aimed oddly at kids.
+Misaimed Marketing: The series is really violent (4/6 of it is rated R—5/6 if you count the director's cut of Salvation), yet kids' aimed merchandise always seems to show up.
+The series of course isn't unique in this and many an R-rated movie have gone on to be oddly aimed at kids.

 Most Wonderful Sound: The ghastly mechanical-sounding GROAAAAAAN noise that plays whenever a Terminator shows up.
 Terrifying, yet absolutely awesome at the same time.
 Especially when mixed with those soft drum beats.
 Notably, in T2, music similar in key and mood to the sound plays when Sarah is trying to waste Dyson, emphasizing the similarity in their behavior.
 She even moves much the way a Terminator would.

 The Cameron-directed movies are much more highly regarded than the other four.
 Emphasis on directed, as Dark Fate had Cameron as a co-producer, and that film is just as contentious as the three other sequels.